mratsim/nim-rmad/README.md

 In place operation of variables (including changing its value) is not supported.
 As Facebook says, it is a [hard](http://pytorch.org/docs/autograd.html#in-place-operations-on-variables) [matter](https://github.com/pytorch/pytorch/issues/823).

 ## Status
-This library is in its infancy, only +, *, sin, exp and the sigmoid function are implemented.
-Once every basic ops is done, every function that are based on them (including loop) can be differentiated.
+There are no tests !!!

-Also matrices support is still pending.
+Matrices support is pending.
 It might work with minimal modifications but it's not tested.

 As I am developing a ML library based on RMAD, API may (and probably will) change to suit my needs.

 ## Todo

-- [ ] Implement the trigonometric and hyperbolic function from Nim `math` module
+- [x] Implement the trigonometric and hyperbolic functions from Nim `math` module
 - [ ] Approximate equal for floats comparison
 - [ ] Add tests
     - basic operations: grad x+x = grad 2x